mardukbp/awesome-tk/contributing.md

 1. This is a collection of awesome applications developed with Tk and resources to help developers create more.

-2. The entries in each category are sorted alphabetically.
+2. Categories and the entries in each category are sorted alphabetically.
 Please respect the order.

 3. Include a Markdown link `[Link text](URL)` and a short description of the application or resource linked to.